 Supported hardware and software

 This means that you can try out raspiBackup on the respective environment and if it runs successfully, you can be happy and use it.
 But if it does not runs or gives error messages, no support is given.
 You can create an issue in GitHub and attach the debug log.
-This way framp can check whether the problem can be solved with the problem can be solved with a few small changes.
-If larger changes are necessary, these are not made and therefore raspiBackup cannot be used in the environment.
+This way framp can check whether the problem can be solved with with a few small changes.
+If major changes are necessary, these are not made and therefore raspiBackup cannot be used in the environment.
 But even if a fix eliminates the problem, the environment remains unsupported.

 In particular, any Linux OS can usually be used on any hardware,